Sponsor These

 Please, consider a tax-deductible donation today to help these animals.
 They deserve a 2nd chance at life.
 And together, we can give them that.

-Help him smile!
+Help them smile!